-Myth: One type of hearing aid is right for all.
-There are many types and brands of hearing aids.
-Each person has a unique hearing loss, hearing needs, and brain processing; which hearing aid will work best is a very individual thing.
-Working with your hearing professional is essential to determine the best device and brand for you.
-Close follow-up after hearing aids are fitted will help to ensure that the hearing aids truly do meeting the person’s hearing needs.
+There are many types, brands and sizes of hearing aids.
+Each person has a unique hearing loss, hearing needs, and brain processing, not to mention a personal aesthetic preference.
+Which hearing aid will work best is a very personal thing.
+Working with your hearing professional is essential to determine the best device for you.